-During the first quarter of 2016, we granted performance share units to our executive officers, including each NEO, pursuant to LPP 11, a sub-plan of our Shareholder-Approved Plan.
-During the first quarter of 2017, we determined our actual levels of achievement under LPP 9.
+During the first quarter of 2017, we granted performance share units to our executive officers, including each NEO (other than Ms. Savacool and Mr. McGill), pursuant to LPP 12, a sub-plan of our Shareholder-Approved Plan.
+During the first quarter of 2018, we determined our actual levels of achievement under LPP 10.

-LPP 11.
-This is our eleventh layer of consecutive three-year performance cycles for long-term incentive awards granted to our most senior leaders.
+LPP 12.
+This is our twelfth layer of consecutive three-year performance cycles for long-term incentive awards granted to our most senior leaders.
 It is intended to further strengthen the relationship between capital accumulation for our executives and long-term financial performance of the Company and increasing shareholder value.
-Awards under the LPP are intended to qualify as tax-deductible performance-based compensation under Section 162(m) of the Code, with respect to executives covered by Section 162(m).

-The performance share units awarded under LPP 11 are payable (to the extent earned) in the form of Class A Ordinary Shares.
+The performance share units awarded under LPP 12 are payable (to the extent earned) in the form of Class A Ordinary Shares.
 The nominal value of the awards was determined and approved by the Compensation Committee.
 The number of target performance share units was calculated on the date of grant based on that day's closing price for Class A Ordinary Shares on the NYSE.
-The performance share units under LPP 11 will be earned and settled in a range of 0% (if the threshold level is not achieved) to 200% of the target number of shares based on the Company's cumulative adjusted earnings per share ("EPS") over the three-year performance period.
+The performance share units under LPP 12 will be earned and settled in a range of 0% (if the threshold level is not achieved) to 200% of the target number of shares based on the Company's cumulative adjusted EPS over the three-year performance period.

-As was the case for LPP 10, the performance results for LPP 11 will be measured against three-year publicly reported adjusted cumulative EPS growth rate, subject to limited adjustments set forth in the program documentation at the beginning of the three-year period.
+The performance results for LPP 12 will be measured against three-year publicly reported adjusted cumulative EPS growth rate, subject to limited adjustments set forth in the program documentation at the beginning of the three-year period.
 The adjustments are intended to exclude the impact of unusual or infrequently occurring items, so as to provide a target that, while challenging, eliminates the impact of certain events and circumstances outside of the control of the relevant executive officers.
-The Compensation Committee's selection under LPP 11 of the three-year period and cumulative adjusted EPS financial performance metric provides the award recipients a reasonable period of time within which to achieve and sustain challenging long-term growth objectives.
+The Compensation Committee's selection under LPP 12 of the three-year performance period and cumulative adjusted EPS financial performance metric provides the award recipients a reasonable period of time within which to achieve and sustain challenging long-term growth objectives.
 The Compensation Committee believes adjusted EPS is a more effective measure of Company performance for purposes of motivating executive performance than against EPS calculated in accordance with U.S. GAAP, as the adjusted measure provides a target that is within the executives' control and area of accountability.
 Further, the Company believes that adjusted EPS provides a perspective on the Company's ongoing core operating performance that is more consistent with how shareholders measure our success and that creates transparency and clarity for participants.

-In determining the individual awards under LPP 11, the Compensation Committee considered internal pay relationships, the award recipient's compensation mix, and total direct compensation.
+In determining the individual awards under LPP 12, the Compensation Committee considered internal pay relationships, the award recipient's compensation mix, and total direct compensation.

-LPP 9.
-In early 2017, we determined the actual achievement under LPP 9.
-The performance period for LPP 9 ended on December 31, 2016.
+LPP 10.
+In early 2018, we determined the actual achievement under LPP 10.
+The performance period for LPP 10 ended on December 31, 2017.